 Last in our list of Carnival Cruise tips is a general one—try something new while you are on board.
-We skipped the first few nights of movies by the pool, but they turned out to be a favorite way to spend the evening.
+We skipped the first few nights of movies by the pool, but they turned out to be a favorite way to spend the evening (make sure you grab some free popcorn before settling in).
 Watch some shows in the Victoriana Lounge.
-Catch a game in the SkyBox Sports Bar, where we watched the Red Sox win the 2018 World Series.
-Let the masters at the Alchemy Bar create a special drink just for you.
+Catch a game in the SkyBox Sports Bar—where we watched the Red Sox win the 2018 World Series.
+Let the Alchemy Bar mixology masters create a special drink just for you.
 It is fun to explore, and Carnival Cruise Line offers many, many ways to Choose Fun while on board.

 We were impressed with the loyalty and love our fellow guests have for the Carnival Cruise brand.
 So many of the guests on our cruise come back to Carnival year after year to try new itineraries or revisit old favorites.
 Whether you are here for first time cruise tips, or you have earned your Platinum status, we hope these Carnival Cruise tips help you choose fun on your next and every cruise.